aiplanethub/introduction-to-time-series-analysis/time-series-analysis-an-introduction/936-Key Concepts in Time Series Analysis.md

 ## Stationary

-We call the data as stationary when:
+We call the data stationary when:
-* The mean is constant (the data are centred around mean)
+* The mean is constant (the data is centered around the mean)
 * The standard deviation is constant, and
 * There is no seasonality and trend